TimMathias/Two-Wire-Interface/README.md

 twi.Read(target_address, rx_buffer, rx_buffer_size, TWI::Modes::Wait);
 ```

-These variants return `false` if the synchronous transaction failed to start, and `true` when the transaction finishes whether successfully or unsuccessfully.

-Call `twi.GetResult()` or `twi.IsSuccess()` to find out whether it completed successfully.
+These functions return an `enum` to indicate the status of the transaction.
+If it fails to start, it returns `TWI::Results::FailedToStart`.
+If it completes successfully, it returns `TWI::Results::Success`.

 ## Internal address register